michalin/ZX2020/CPM/README.md

 todo:
 - Add GNU make utiliy executable (make.exe) to your Path.
 - Open command shell, cd into this directory and type "make"

+When using without TMS99x8 (Serial connection only), you can change the following parameters in gencpm.dat and rebuild.
+- MEMTOP   = FF
+- PAGWID   = 50  (80 columns)